+To:

-To: Planning Commission/Commission Advisory Committee
+Planning Commission/Commission Advisory Committee

+From:

-From: Derrick Tokos, Community Development Director
+Derrick Tokos, Community Development Director

-Date: March 21, 2024
+Date:

+Re:

-Re: Review of Draft Comprehensive Plan Amendments to Implement the Estuary
+Continued Discussion on Comprehensive Plan and Zoning Ordinance Amendments to

-Management Plan
+Implement the Updated Yaquina Bay Estuary Management Plan

-Attached is a draft set of amendments to the Yaquina Bay and Estuary Section of the Newport Comprehensive Plan.
-The changes have been developed in consultation with the Department of Land Conservation and Development, and Meg Reed, a Coastal Policy Specialist with the Department is planning to attend the work session.
+Attached is an updated set of amendments to the Yaquina Bay and Estuary Section of the Newport Comprehensive Plan, and related provisions of the Zoning Ordinance codified in Chapter 14 of the Newport Municipal Code.
+The changes have been developed in consultation with the Department of Land Conservation and Development, and Meg Reed, a Coastal Policy Specialist with the Department who is planning to attend the work session.
+They also reflect feedback received from the Port of Newport and Mark Arnold that were principally related to Management Units 9 and 10.